I must caution you this post contains minor spoilers.

 The instances of death in Disney movies are abundant, but only in a select few is it so integral to the plot that a parent/child discussion is absolutely warranted.
 Here are the three we've recently discussed in my household.
 Feel free to share any additional examples (Disney or non-Disney) in the comments below.

 Ugh... this scene gives me a pit in my stomach.
 Most of us have seen it: When Bambi and his mom hear hunters nearby, they make a run for the thicket.
 But when they get there, Bambi finds himself alone.
 He walks through the snowy woods calling for his mother until a buck arrives and tells him "Your mother can't be with you anymore."
 It's brutal.

 Things you may want to discuss with your child:

 - Gauge whether they understand what happened to Bambi's mother.

-- Ask, why can’t his mother be with him anymore?
+- Ask: Do you understand why his mother can't be with him anymore?

 - Discuss how Bambi might be feeling.

 - Discuss who might be able to take care of Bambi now.